 Jesse Lee liked her cozy little bedroom.
-Thomas had the biggest room but she didn’t care because she had the best view.
-Her big window let her look out at the barn and across the pasture to the mountains beyond.
+Thomas had the biggest room, but she didn’t care because she had the best view.
+Her big window let her look out at the barn and across the pasture to the mountains and beyond.
 Montana was so beautiful.
-She could not imagine living any where else.
+She could not imagine living anywhere else.

-This morning she gave a lot of attention to each of her family as they ate.
-Youngest brother Neddy was 12.
+Now, at the breakfast table, Jesse looked over each of her family with different eyes.
+Her youngest brother Neddy was 14.
 His dirty blond hair flopped over his forehead and across one of his blue eyes.
 Mom made mention it was time for Neddy to get a haircut.
-Jesse Lee glanced down the table at her other brother Thomas.
-He was 15 now.
+She glanced down the table at her other brother Thomas.
+He was 17 now.
 Where had the time gone?
 Seemed just yesterday she was helping him up into the saddle.
-Now he stood nearly as tall as Father.
+Now he stood nearly as tall as father.
 A handsome young man with short cropped sandy hair and the same blue eyes as Neddy.
-She imagined he would have the girls chasing after him soon enough.
+He already had the girls chasing after him.

-She also assumed that was the reason she was rarely invited to help with the cattle.
+She also assumed that was the reason he rarely asked her to help with the cattle.
 Heck, she could out ride both her brothers and was a good hand on the ranch.
-The few times she was asked to help out had been during some tough winters when calving season needed everyone on deck.
+She remembered some tough winters when calving season needed everyone on deck.
 She sat with newborn calves warming up in the bathtub more than a few times.

-When it was branding time she was expected to help Mom with all the food that needed to be made and served to everyone that showed up.
+When it was branding time, she was expected to help Mom with all the food that needed to be made and served to everyone that showed up.
 Branding was always a fun time of year.
 All the neighboring ranchers came together to help each other get it done.
-She didn’t mind helping her Mother because it would have been nearly impossible to do by herself.
+She didn’t mind helping her mother because it would have been nearly impossible to do by herself.
 Well, maybe not.
-Jesse Lee thought her mother a magician at times.
+She thought her mother a magician at times.

-She often wished to be out in the midst of all the action thou.
-Even when they helped with brandings at the neighboring ranches she ended up in the kitchen with the exception of a couple of times where she got to be get out there.
+She often wished to be out in the midst of all the action.
+Even when they helped with branding at the neighboring ranches she ended up in the kitchen with a few exceptions.
 She was good with a lariat because she had secretly practiced on her own.
 Not only with the roping but she trained her horse to do his intended job.
 Dad and Thomas were both pretty surprised to see her throw a rope with such accuracy.
 They were equally surprised to see how well her horse worked to hold and drag the calf.

-The boys had finished and gone out behind their Father and it left Jesse Lee picking at her scrambled eggs.
+The boys had finished and gone out behind their father.
+It left her picking at her scrambled eggs.
 Mom had started collecting the dirty dishes and taking them to the sink.
 Jesse Lee watched her move about in her graceful, steady manner.
-Mother was a beautiful woman and Jesse Lee admired her many talents.
+She was a beautiful woman and Jesse Lee admired her many talents.
 Her light brown hair was twisted up in the back as it usually was.
-Her hazel eyes lite up a room.
-Jesse Lee knew her to always be patient and caring.
+Her hazel eyes lit up the room.

 She thought about her own reflection in the mirror this morning.
 Her eyes were brown.
-Her long hair, nearly black.
+Her hair long and nearly black.
 She could not shake the whispers she heard yesterday.
-She had looked the family over with new eyes this morning.
-Why had she never noticed it before?
-Or had she – on a subconscious level?
-It was there – and no denying it.
+Why had she never noticed the difference before?
+Or had she on a subconscious level?

-She was GOING to find out.
+She was going to find out.
 But how?
 She could not imagine asking either of her parents about it.
-If she was making much to do about nothing it would cut her mother like a knife to ask such a thing.
+If she was making much to do about nothing it would upset them terribly to ask such a thing.
 No, she could not.
 Father?
 Definitely not.
 Their relationship was far from a close one to begin with.
-She often wondered if he even liked her.
 Maybe she would snoop in his office for something.
-If she were adopted, there must be paperwork and everything was kept in that office.
-Maybe go talk to Grams, surely she would know.
+If she were adopted, there must be paperwork, and everything was kept in that office.
+Maybe go talk to Grams, surely, she would know.
 A neighbor maybe?
-She might even find out in town at the café where some of the old-timers hung out.
+She might even find out in town at the cafe where some of the old-timers hung out to gossip.

 One way or another she was going to find out.
 She had to.
-But, for now she pushed all the thoughts, fears, anger and questions back and got to her chores.
+But, for now she pushed all the thoughts, fears, and questions back.
+She had to get to her chores.

 WHERE WILL JESSE LEE LOOK FIRST?